Law n. 179 of 30 November 2017 and Legislative Decree n. 231 of 2001

 IGD has taken the steps needed to comply with the law and has established the following reporting channel:

-- via e-mail: firstname.lastname@example.org.
-The email will be viewed only by members of the Supervisory Board.
+- via e-mail through the following link: the email will be viewed only by members of the Supervisory Board.

 Prohibition of any forms of retaliation

 All the organizational units in IGD and its subsidiaries who receive and process the reports guarantee maximum confidentiality, as well as the anonymity of the reporting parties.